Clemson University Logo

 Clemson University Symbol

-All Clemson students know its corporate symbols: round stamp and logo.
+All Clemson students know its corporate symbols: the round stamp and logo.
 They represent the entire university (primarily the non-sports audience) but are used with restrictions.
 For example, the word mark is for non-commercial purposes only.
-It consists of a stylized uppercase lettering “CLEMSON” with a tiger paw print instead of an “O.” The graphic is called Tiger Paw and has existed since 1970.
+It consists of a stylized uppercase “CLEMSON” with a tiger paw print in place of the “O.” The graphic, called Tiger Paw, has been in use since 1970.
 It was created based on a real print of a Bengal tiger’s paw.

 The word “UNIVERSITY” is not included in the main logo.
 If used in alternative versions, it is placed at the bottom and written in reduced letters at large intervals so that the second line is the same length as the first.
 According to the branding guidelines, the color “UNIVERSITY” can be white, orange (branded Clemson Orange), or purple (Regalia).